 The primary outcome of this work was the volume Sculture lignee tedesche del periodo barocco in Carnia, Canal del Ferro e Valcanale, in G. Perusini (ed.), Sculture lignee tedesche in Carnia, Canal di Ferro e Valcanale dal Tardogotico all'Ottocento (Publisher: Forum Editrice, Udine 2018).
-Besides the critical text by Giuseppina Perusini, the volume contains the contributions of Claudio Lorenzini and Martina Visentin, dedicated respectively to the socio-economic grounds behind the circulation of these artworks and the unfortunate criticism of German and Slovenian woodcarving within the region.
+Besides the critical text by Giuseppina Perusini, the volume contains the contributions of Claudio Lorenzini and Martina Visentin, dedicated, respectively, to the socio-economic grounds behind the circulation of these artworks and the unfortunate criticism of German and Slovenian woodcarving within the region.

-Studies have led to the identification of funds for the restoration of some of the artworks investigated.
-Fondazione Friuli and some other regional associations (such as the Soroptimist club of Udine and the Rotary club of Tarvisio) contributed to the restoration of some sculptures, among which three figures privately donated to the parish of Fusine after their identification in the course of the research activities.
+Studies led to the identification of funds for the restoration of some of the artworks investigated.
+Fondazione Friuli and some other regional associations (such as the Soroptimist club of Udine and the Rotary club of Tarvisio) contributed to the restoration of some sculptures, among which three figures privately donated to the parish of Fusine after their identification in the course of research activities.

 Among the publications related to the results of the work, the most prominent are:

 - Sculture lignee tedesche del periodo barocco in Carnia, Canal del Ferro e Valcanale, in G. Perusini (ed.), Sculture lignee tedesche in Carnia, Canal di Ferro e Valcanale dal Tardogotico all’Ottocento, Forum Editrice, Udine 2018 (containing the contributions of both Claudio Lorenzini and Martina Visentin).